TABLE OF CONTENTS

 You can add as much as the session you want to, according to your set agenda.

-Airmeet has two types of items (sessions) that can be added.
+Airmeet has four types of activities that can be added.

-1) Session: This particular session includes the host and speakers coming upon the stage and interacts with the audience.
+1) Session: This particular session includes the host and speakers coming upon the stage and interacting with the audience.

 - Speaker: This tab lets the organizer add a speaker for their event and map them with their relevant sessions.